vyleung/logseq-helium-plugin/README.md

 - Plugin name and concept inspired by the [Helium Mac App](https://github.com/JadenGeller/Helium)

 ## Support
-If you find this plugin useful, consider buying me a coffee 🙂
+If you find this plugin useful and would like to support me, you can buy me a coffee 🙂
 <a href="https://www.buymeacoffee.com/vyleung" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;"></a>